protocollabs/maparo-std/README.md

 **KEEP IN MIND:** maparo protocol is not finalized yet.
 We do our best not to change the existing specification, but we cannot rule it out.

-## Introdcuction
+## Introduction

 ### Modules

-Modules can be manadory or optional.
-Modules itself can require mandatory featureset and provide an optional featureset.
+Modules can be mandatory or optional.
+Modules itself can require mandatory feature set and provide an optional feature set.

 #### Mandatory Modules